CRLauncher/CRLauncher/CONTRIBUTING.md

  - Every instance method call must be qualified with `this` keyword
  - Every static field access must be qualified with the enclosing class name
  - Every static method call must be qualified with the enclosing class name
+ - Do not add `final` when declaring local variables
+ - Do not use `var`, we are not programming in JavaScript

 If you have question "why?" - doing so makes things more clear.